symbiote-h2020/ResourceAccessProxyPlugin/README.md

 that message will cause calling method in `ReadingResourceListener` class.
 It has following methods:

-- `List<Observation> readResource(String resourceId)` for reading one resource.
+- `Observation readResource(String resourceId)` for reading one resource.
 The argument is internal resource ID.
-It returns list of observed values.
+It returns last observed value.
 - `List<Observation> readResourceHistory(String resourceId)` for reading
 historical observed values which are returned.
+Default value is to return last 100 readings.

-In the case that reading is not possible method should return `null`.
+In the case that reading is not possible method should return throw `RapPluginException`.

 Here is example of registering and handling faked values for resource with internal id `iid1`: